Afganirwansyahhidayat/inventory-control/README.md

 Some challenges encountered during development included handling user input errors, maintaining synchronization between the displayed table and the data stored in the JavaScript array, and optimizing the logic for editing and deleting items.
 In the future, I plan to enhance the application by adding advanced features such as product search and filtering, integration with a database for persistent data storage, and user authentication to ensure data security.
 Additionally, I aim to include analytics features, such as visual graphs and inventory insights, to provide users with a better understanding of their inventory trends.

 This project demonstrates the core principles of web development and highlights my ability to build functional, user-friendly applications.

+<h1 align="center">⚡Features⚡</h1>
+ - Array (Saving Data When Input into an Array)
+ - Add Product (Adding Products to the Inventory List)\
+ - Clearall Inventory (Deleting All Products from the Inventory List)